 If getting through life without stress is a goal, it’s possible that expectations have been set a little too high.

-While it’s an excellent idea to limit stress as much as possible, it’s next to impossible to eliminate it completely.
+The Connection Between Stress, Posture, and Back Pain: While it’s an excellent idea to limit stress as much as possible, eliminating it’s next to impossible.
 But is stress really that harmful?
 Or is it more like poor posture or back pain … an inevitable part of life that is uncomfortable but relatively harmless in most cases?

 First, it’s important to understand where bad posture originates.
 Most people have great posture as kids, but it suffers greatly with age.
 This could be from poor habits, such as excessive TV time or inactivity, or it could be from long commutes and hours spent in desk chairs.
 Once poor posture is a habit, it pulls on the shoulders, rounds the upper back, and can cause restrictions in the vertebrae of the spine.
 All of these contribute to pain and discomfort that are hard to correct without assistance.

-Stress may come about from various places in life including work, family situations, and finances.
+The stress connection may come from various life places, including work, family situations, and finances.
 Once the body is stressed, it tenses.
 The tighter and more inflexible the body becomes, the more difficult it is to regain a relaxed, proper posture.
 When combined with a posture that is already suffering, the symptoms that come with either, such as body pain, headaches, and insomnia, can intensify.

 Tension in the vertebrae, tense joints and muscles, and inflexibility in the body are linked to back pain, naturally.
-Both poor posture as well as stress can enhance back pain and make it feel stronger and occur more frequently.
+Both poor postures and stress can enhance back pain and make it feel stronger and occur more frequently.
 And without help in the causes of the pain, the three work in a frustrating cycle.
-Poor posture and stress lead to back pain, and then back pain forces poor posture and more stress.
+Poor posture and stress lead to back pain, which forces poor posture and more stress.

-One of the best things to do to alleviate stress and back pain, as well as regain good posture, is to change lifestyle habits.
+One of the best things to do to alleviate stress and back pain and regain good posture is to change lifestyle habits.
 Exercise, strength training, and support devices all work wonders.
 Another great option is to get regular chiropractic care.
 Since residents of Houston are unlikely to escape work or long commutes anytime soon, it can feel as though back pain is here to stay, but it doesn’t have to be.
 Chiropractors can use spinal manipulation to release the tension in the spine and enhance overall health.
-Need a great place to go?
-Try The Joint Chiropractic.
-With walk-in visits and affordable pricing, getting care is easier than ever.
-There really can be an end to the cycle mentioned above, and it may begin with a quick trip to The Joint today.

-The information herein on "The Connection Between Stress, Posture and Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Connection Between Stress, Posture and Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.